HuaizhengZhang/AI-System-School/README.md

   - ML.NET is a cross-platform open-source machine learning framework which makes machine learning accessible to .NET developers.
   - ML.NET allows .NET developers to develop their own models and infuse custom machine learning into their applications, using .NET, even without prior expertise in developing or tuning machine learning models.
 - ONNX: Open Neural Network Exchange [[GitHub]](https://github.com/onnx/onnx)
+- ONNXRuntime: has an open architecture that is continually evolving to address the newest developments and challenges in AI and Deep Learning.
+ONNX Runtime stays up to date with the ONNX standard, supporting all ONNX releases with future compatibility and maintaining backwards compatibility with prior releases. [[GitHub]](https://github.com/microsoft/onnxruntime)
 - BentoML: Machine Learning Toolkit for packaging and deploying models [[GitHub]](https://github.com/bentoml/BentoML)
 - EuclidesDB: A multi-model machine learning feature embedding database [[GitHub]](https://github.com/perone/euclidesdb)
 - Prefect: Perfect is a new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine. [[GitHub]](https://github.com/PrefectHQ/prefect)